 • Surrounding myself with people who like me and accept me for who I am

 • Trusting — myself and the universe

 My growth and development haven’t been a smooth linear path.
 Mine has been more like rickrack with ups and downs, though with an upward trend in the toothed path.
 Simplifying life.
 Baby steps.
-Each success lead to another and slowly I healed much of what I reacted to and my tendency to be a control freak.
+Each success leads to another and slowly I healed much of what I reacted to and my tendency to be a control freak.

 The efforts have been worthwhile.
 Life is much mellower, smoother, and more pleasant since I’ve learned to let go and relax.
 I’m happier with more self-esteem.
 And my relationships, personal and professional, improved with every step.
 It’s good to let the world do its own thing while I do mine.

 Here’s a follow-up video on the subject: Control Freak vs Standards